JNPRAutomate/agentic-ai-workshop/README.md

 - Every use case directory contains a `README.md` file with detailed instructions, objectives, and step-by-step guidance.
 - The workspace includes all necessary configuration files, templates, report examples and resources needed to complete the exercises.
-- Each use case is independant from the others and can be executed in any order.
+- Each use case is independent from the others and can be executed in any order.
 It is recommended to follow the instructions of the workshop proctors.
 - You'll also find a accomplishments list to track your progress as you work through each task.

 This standardized scaffolding ensures you can focus on learning the concepts rather than searching for materials.